sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMProgrammingGuide.md

 - Moving values between ZP.TOP and ZP.NEXT for 32-bit operations
 - **Complete hardware control patterns with break detection**
 - **Proper GPIO and timer patterns from real examples**
+- **Command line argument indexing** (arg 0=VM, arg 1=program, arg 2=first user arg)
+- **File handle preservation pattern** - keep handles in ZP.TOP
+- **EOF checking with 0xFFFF** - unsigned representation of -1
+- **Common error exit pattern** - single label for all exit paths
+- **PUSHZB for byte extraction** from word values
+- **Clear inline commenting** for maintainable code

 Remember: Arguments always start at BP+5, not BP+3!
 This is critical for correct function parameter access.
 All code must use VM opcodes - never use native 6502 instructions!
 String literals cannot be used directly with PUSHD - they must be defined in the .DATA section first!
+First user command line argument is at index 2, not 1!